dominodatalab/qa_mcp_server/README.md

 **Comprehensive UAT & Performance Testing via MCP Protocol**

 Transform your Domino platform validation with AI-powered testing.
-This MCP server exposes **32 specialized tools** that enable LLMs to perform intelligent platform assessment, automated UAT workflows, and data-driven performance analysis.
+This MCP server exposes **32 specialized tools** and **2 standardized prompts** that enable LLMs to perform intelligent platform assessment, automated UAT workflows, and data-driven performance analysis.

 ## 🎯 **What This Unlocks**